Updated Monday, 11/16:

 The public health crisis created by the outbreak of the COVID-19 virus continues to evolve and impact our everyday lives, but Friends of the Wissahickon’s conservation mission in the Wissahickon Valley Park is unwavering.
 We are here to provide information for you about the Park as it becomes available.

 The quarterly FOW newsletter will be mailed to current FOW members and is available online here.
 Following guidance from city and state authorities, we have also postponed our public events, group volunteer service days, and guided hikes for the foreseeable future.

 Some park services and amenities will be variable or closed during this time.
 We will update this list periodically as more information becomes available, and encourage our visitors to consult Philadelphia Parks & Recreation’s updates on the situation here.

 - The Valley Green Inn and The Cedars House Cafe are offering outdoor dining and takeout service.
 Please visit each business’ website for updated information.

 - We do not recommend parking in the gated lots at the upper parking lot above the Wissahickon Environmental Center, Pachella Field, Blue Bell Hill, and David P. Montgomery Field (formerly Daisy).

-- The Wissahickon Environmental Center is closed to the public until further notice.
+- The Wissahickon Environmental Center is closed to the public until further notice (though still offering public programming – check it out here!)

-While our ability to do work in the park is temporarily restricted, the Wissahickon Valley Park still needs your support.
+While our ability to do work in the park may at times be limited to help protect our community, the Wissahickon Valley Park still needs your support.
 Please consider joining as a member or donating if you are able here.
 With your continued assistance, FOW will be able to keep stewarding and improving the Wissahickon Valley Park for its more than a million annual visitors.

 We all look to the Wissahickon as a place of refuge in difficult times – and we also need your help to keep it that way.
 When you visit the park, please remember your responsibility to wear a mask and practice social distancing.

 - If you or anyone in your household is feeling sick, please do not visit the park.